How to make ReactJS Calendar with events

 Let me explain to you the above codes.

-We added three more props in the calendar events:
+We added three more props to the calendar events:

 It binds the list of events.